appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ### Pod Disruption Budget (PDB)
 We are now automatically creating a Pod Disruption Budgets (PDB) for Pgpool upon creating PetSet for it.
 A PDB helps ensure the availability of Pgpool by limiting the number of pods that can be down simultaneously due to voluntary disruptions (e.g., maintenance or upgrades).
 ### New service port for pcp user
 Now you can use pcp users through the primary service to do administrative level tasks for Pgpool.
-By default the port is `9595`.
+By default, the port is `9595`.

 ## Postgres
 In this release, we have added a PostgreSQL extension for the Apache AGE Graph Database in PostgreSQL version 15.
 This extension will be supported on Linux Alpine and Debian-based PostgreSQL images.